xremap/xremap/README.md

 `xremap` is a key remapper for Linux.
 Unlike `xmodmap`, it supports app-specific remapping and Wayland.

-## Features

-* You can remap any keys, e.g. Ctrl or CapsLock.
-* You can remap any key combination to another, even to a key sequence.
-* You can also remap a key sequence as well.
-You could do something like Emacs's `C-x C-c`.
-* Application-specific remapping.
-Even if it's not supported by your application, xremap can.

 ## Concept

 * **Fast** - Xremap is written in Rust, which is faster than JIT-less interpreters like Python.